barteljan/VISPER/README.md

 So let's just use him and put him into a ViewFeature.

-> **SPOILER**: A ViewFeature is a protocol from the "VISPER_Wireframe"-pod which has to be implemented to provide a ViewController to the wireframe.
+> **SPOILER**: A ViewFeature is a protocol from the "VISPER_Wireframe"-Pod which has to be implemented to provide a ViewController to the wireframe.
 > We have defined some typealiases in the VISPER-Pod to provide it with an "import VISPER" statement.
-> Thats's an dirty trick but it allows you to use the "import VISPER" statement for every VISPER class or protocol even if it lives in one of our child pods.
+> Thats's an dirty trick, but it allows you to use the "import VISPER" statement for every VISPER class or protocol even if it lives in one of our child pods.

 ```swift